Toqe/portfolio.github/profile/README.md

 ## Repositories

-The Portfolio Peforamnce project has a number of repositories, some important ones include:
+The Portfolio Performance project has a number of repositories, some important ones include:

 * [portfolio](http://github.com/portfolio-performance/portfolio): The Eclipse-based desktop application written in Java.
 * [portfolio-help](https://github.com/portfolio-performance/portfolio-help): The manual (Markdown, mkdocs)